[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 }

-Office Script does not have import statements like Python. main(workbook: ExcelScript.Workbook) is the sole entry point, and the ExcelScript API for operating Excel is available from the start, so no additional loading is required.
+Office Script has no import statements like Python. main(workbook: ExcelScript.Workbook) is the sole entry point, and the ExcelScript API for operating Excel is available from the start, so no additional imports are needed.

 Source: Fundamentals for Office Scripts in Excel | Microsoft Learn

-After saving the script and clicking "Run," in my environment it displayed "Script ran successfully," confirming that the aggregation logic works.
+After saving the script and clicking "Run," my environment displayed "Script ran successfully," confirming that the aggregation logic works.

 6.2 Running the Script from an Agent Flow